 To deal with this problem Two-Factor Authentication will be brought up to use.
 2FA combines passwords that a user already knows with another type of authentication that’s connected to the something that user have, for example; One Time Password sent on user’s mobile number.
 This solution keeps traditional login and security measures in check, while provides financial organizations and its customers stronger security when managing sensitive financial transactions.

-In 2016 India was also ranked fourth globally among the countries most affected by ransomware.
-We expect cyber Security will remain a focal point of government action on both the state and national levels in 2017, and organizations will need to get ready to tackling cyber threats with the help of cyber security providers and solutions.
-Failure to adhere these cyber threats will result in costly penalties and damaged reputations, financial service industries will likely look to invest in additional cyber security solutions to meet these increasing demands.
+In 2019 India was also ranked fourth globally among the countries most affected by ransomware.
+We expect cyber Security will remain a focal point of government action on both the state and national levels in 2019, and organizations will need to get ready to tackling cyber threats with the help of cyber security providers and solutions.
+Failure to adhere these cyber threats will result in costly penalties and damaged reputations, financial service industries will likely look to invest in additional cybersecurity solutions to meet these increasing demands.

 This brings the various avenues which calls for strict cyber security measures to be adopted by financial industry as soon as possible.